In the last chronic hepatitis B stages blog, we looked at the HBeAg-Positive Chronic Infection (formerly known as immune tolerant).

 When the immune system activates and starts attacking infected liver cells, it not only kills the virus, but also the host liver-cells.
-You probably won’t feel any of this, but your ALT (SGPT) and AST (SGOT) lab values will be elevated.
+You may not feel any of this, but your ALT (SGPT) and AST (SGOT) lab values will be elevated.
 These enzymes are released when there is inflammation caused by liver cells that are injured or killed.
-Your doctor may see a mild, moderate or high levels of ALT elevation reflecting damage done in the liver.
-Ultimately the problem is how much liver damage occurs during the process of HBeAg seroconversion?
+Your doctor may see a mild, moderate or high levels of ALT elevation reflecting inflammation in the liver.
+Ultimately the problem is how much inflammation and liver damage occurs during the process of HBeAg seroconversion?

-It is during the immune clearance phase when treatment is typically recommended.
-It is true that a chronically infected person will eventually serconvert HBe spontaneously – without treatment, but most liver specialists choose to treat in order to prevent years of flares and damage to the liver.
+It is during the immune clearance phase when treatment is sometimes recommended.
+It is true that a chronically infected person will eventually serconvert HBe spontaneously – without treatment, but most liver specialists choose to treat in order to prevent years of ALT elevations and flares and subsequent damage to the liver.

 If you appear to be in the HBeAg-Positive Chronic Hepatitis / Immune Reactive phase, be sure you continue with regular monitoring with your doctor and don’t be afraid to ask questions about your hep B infection and the health of your liver.